 Why hasn't my child had anything?

 Often it can be a matter of waiting for a job to come in.
-We react to very specific breakdowns and submit students as much as we can for jobs that are right for them.
-If the casting directors do not decide to pick them then it is unprofessional to go back to them.
-The agency has never guaranteed work, as this is a realistic and honest approach to a highly competitive industry
+We react to very specific breakdowns and submit clients as much as we can for jobs that are right for them.
+It is a highly competitive industry and to gain a casting is an acheivement.
+We will submit your child for any work that they fit the criteria for but we cannot guarantee they will be offerred an audition.
+The agency cannot guaranteed work, as this is a realistic and honest approach to a highly competitive industry

 How do we get paid for the work we have done?